badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 {% endhighlight %}

 `CSS calc()` to the rescue!!
-Unfortunately it comes with a massive caveat though.
+Unfortunately it comes with a massive caveat.
 It is not yet well adopted in mobile browsers, especially Android and also the `mod` operator is only supported in the latest versions of IE.

 Thus we fall over this hurdle:

-> Nr 7: This grid should work on "all" smart phones and desktop browsers.
+> Nr 7: This grid should work on "all" smartphones and desktop browsers.

 # Conclusion